LABOR DAY'S LAST HURRAH TO SUMMER

 , curious guests can see if they enjoy sleeping under the stars before investing in their own gear.
 This year, the program expands to include 13 Georgia State Parks.

-or stop by park offices.
+or stop by park offices to

-Buy a Georgia State Parks gift card.
+buy a Georgia State Parks Gift Card

 - Discover the joys of sleeping under the stars with our

 WATCH DNR VIDEOS

 - You can choose from Wildlife/Nature, History, Conservation, State Parks/Historic Sites, Fishing/Hunting categories.